23 Best Things to Do in Maui for Your Bucket List

 7. Napili Bay

-Ready for a dive into paradise?
-Look no further than Napali Bay, one of the best snorkeling spots on the west coast of Maui.
+Napali Bay is one of the best snorkeling spots on the west coast of Maui.

 Filled to the brim with stunning aquatic creatures, you’ll be awestruck by its vibrant and diverse underwater world.